fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2024 Quals - gf/index.md

 ```

 First, `rdx` can be controlled through the `pop_rsi_pop_rdx_push_rsi_ret` gadget, and for some reason, the `shift_rsi_ret` gadget can right shift `rsi` by 0.5 bytes.

-Since `rsi` stores `0x404060`, calling the `shift_rsi_ret` gadget 6 times makes `rsi` `0`.
+Since `rsi` is holding `0x404060`, calling the `shift_rsi_ret` gadget 6 times makes `rsi` `0`.

 Additionally, there's a constraint that `rbp-0x78` must be writable, so I set it to roughly `0x404800`, the middle of the Data section.

-Calculating the probability, `0x7ffff7XXXc88` must be the actual one-shot gadget address, so it's 1.5 bytes, meaning a 1/4096 probability of successful exploitation.
+Calculating the success rate, `0x7ffff7XXXc88` should be the actual one-shot gadget address, so it's 1.5 bytes, meaning a 1/4096 probability of successful exploitation.

 However, after the preliminaries ended, I saw someone else's exploit with a method that could succeed 100%.
 Since this was new to me and seems generally applicable, I'll make a separate post about it.